Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

 Is an auditable, legal school document that becomes the course of study description for that course.

 Is looked at by other schools if requested because it becomes a part of the cume file if a student transfers.

 Is read by college counselors to determine if prerequisites for courses have been met.

 Is read by the superintendent of the school district and the board to assess the quality of the charter school and the students' achievement, and may be a determining factor in whether or not a charter is renewed from year to year.

-Is read by a financial auditor who view items discussed in the LR almost like a PO.
+Is read by a financial auditor who views items discussed in the LR almost like a purchase order.
 The LR must validate the school's instructional purchases.

-Is viewed by a programmatic auditor to determine if we are complying with charter law requirements in stating activities, means of assessment/evaluation, school resources used, and objectives (standards) for each subject area covered.
+Is viewed by a programmatic auditor to determine if we are complying with charter law requirements in stating which standards are met for each subject area covered.

 Is compared to the transcript by the programmatic auditor to be sure it supports the awarded grades and credits.

 Copies of Learning Records may be given to parents by requesting them from their ES as long as the students are enrolled in the school.
 After a student has dropped, the request for any school information needs to go to the IEM office for processing.

 4.13.3 Determining the Assignment Period